How to keep kids busy in the summer, kids playing in the backyard, sprinkler, watercoloring

 Every summer has rainy days, and having a few go-to activities ready means you won’t be caught scrambling for how to keep kids busy during the summer when the weather doesn’t cooperate.

 A big puzzle set up on the kitchen table is a rainy day staple that the whole family can pick at over several days — the more pieces the better.
-Ravensburger has been making puzzles for over 140 years, and the quality shows — the pieces fit together satisfyingly, the images are crisp and vibrant, and they hold up to being done over and over again.
+Ravensburger has been making puzzles for over 140 years, and the quality shows — the pieces fit together satisfyingly, the images are crisp and vibrant, and you can do them over and over again without any wear.

 A family board game or card game is one of the best rainy day investments — something like Ticket to Ride, Sequence, or Exploding Kittens works across age ranges and never gets old.